apache/allura/pyforge/docs/platform_tour.rst

    Set the context object `c` according to the given `project_id` and optionally either a `mount_point`, an `app_config_id`.  `c.project` is set to the corresponding project object.
-If the mount_point or app_config_id is specified, then `c.app` will be set to the corresponding plugin application object.
+If the mount_point or app_config_id is specified, then `c.app` will be set to the corresponding tool application object.